DeanLemans/deanlemans.github.io/content/00-raw/00_03-personal/pastebin.md

 ---

 A lot like Stormild, her elemental nature shone through, making her innately more childish and flighty than a normal beast.
 This isn't to say she wasn't as smart as other monsters; it just meant that becoming more "mature" wasn't a prioritized development goal.

 ---
+I'm thoroughly memory safety pilled

+A lot of people using Zig and interacting with the Zig community seem to become engineering pilled.
+That's a way more potent pill.

+---
+For Godotwind, the project compresses textures as much as possible, uses Atlases, deduplicates material and uses a few tricks like that, but it can't replace a proper texture streaming pipeline.

+---
+The lion had spent its entire life training to fight against men, but it was not prepared for the fungi and parasite that attached itself to its flesh.
+But living beings had antibodies and defense mechanisms, and unlike them, the Leviathan’s body wobbled.

+---
+No ai affirmation

+---